FSpaceCore/SpaceCore/README.md

 https://spacecore.dev/

 ## Compatibility
-Android 6.0 ～ 13.0 Also supports Huawei HarmonyOS
+Android 6.0 ～ 14.0 Preview Also supports Huawei HarmonyOS

 ## Demo
 The open source release is only a Demo for testing, it doesn't contain core codes.
 Download demo [Releases](https://github.com/FSpaceCore/SpaceCore/releases).